 I almost didn’t attend an internal door meeting with our supplier on site, but it was worth it – there was a bit to consider.

 Now that we had decided to keep the hallway as raking ceilings, I suggested we needed to consider higher doors.
 Not only would this be better aesthetically (our opinion only) but higher doorways allow even better airflow.
 It would also mean it would match our idea for high double cavity sliders in the living area and make everything look more balanced.
 Downside is extra expense…………but my husband hasn’t banned me from site meetings yet!!!

 However, I did back down (yes its true!) on a timber double cavity slider due to the difficulty of ensuring these large sliders stay straight and don’t warp, without a huge extra expense.
 The large painted sliders we are pricing are strengthened with a steel frame and poly, and we will add a small area of vertical glass into them to allow light in and a line of sight into the lounge when the doors are closed.

 Another consideration is the way they open and which side is hinged.
 These are often drawn on plans, and the openings quite obvious, but it pays to consider before ordering the doors (cupboard doors being most likely to change).
 We had the ability to include a couple more small storage cupboards in the hall – but what are they to be used for?
-One of ours was coats and shoes so the cupboard door opening should be facing the entry door, our other cupboard we are thinking of storing family games etc – so this door we wanted to open up facing the living areas, not the bedrooms as drawn on the plans.
+For example, one cupboard will probably be used for storing family games etc – so this door we wanted to open up facing the living areas, not the bedrooms as drawn on the plans.

-The learning from these ‘Little Things’ is to think about what you like and don’t like about the homes you have lived in, and friends houses you have visited, and use it when considering your own spaces.
-It’s not just about the look and the budget – its about how you live and how you use your spaces, and sometimes little changes can make big differences, and remove those bug bears and niggles!
+The learning from these ‘Little Things’ is to think about what you like and don’t like about the homes you have lived in, and friends’ houses you have visited, and use it when considering your own spaces.
+It’s not just about the look and the budget, it’s about how you live and how you use your spaces.
+Sometimes little changes can make big differences, and remove those bug bears and niggles!